COS301-SE-2024/The-Republic/documentation/specifications/ArchitecturalSpecification.md

 # Architectural Constraints ⚠️

-## Monolithic Architecture Transition
+- **Monolithic Architecture Transition**<br>
   The system is initially designed using a monolithic architecture with plans to transition to a microservices architecture in the future to enhance scalability and maintainability.

-## Deployment Model
+- **Deployment Model**<br>
 - The system must not follow a serverless model and should not be cloud-native.
 - It must be able to run on one or more Linux virtual machines (VMs).

-## Library and Service Restrictions
+- **Library and Service Restrictions**<br>
   All libraries and services used within the system must be open source to ensure transparency, security, and cost-efficiency.

-## Database Requirement
+- **Database Requirement**<br>
   The system uses PostgreSQL as the primary database due to its robustness, scalability, and support for complex queries and transactions.

-## Compliance with POPIA
+- **Compliance with POPIA**<br>
   The system must comply with the Protection of Personal Information Act (POPIA) in South Africa, necessitating secure handling of personal data and stringent access controls.

 [Back](./../README.md)<br>
 [Back to main](/README.md)